How to Tell if a Painting Is Oil or Acrylic

 What Is the Difference Between Oil and Acrylic Paintings?

 Oil paint is thicker than acrylic paint and has a higher pigment density.
 It takes longer to dry and produces finer lines with smoother edges when completed.
-Acrylic paint has a thinner consistency, dries much faster, and leaves visible ridges in its wake.
+Acrylic paint has a thinner consistency, dries much faster, and leaves visible ridges in its wake, highlighting the distinctions between acrylic and oil paints.

 How Do You Know If a Painting Is Oil or Acrylic?